waku-org/specs/standards/core/rln-contract.md

 ### What if I don't extend my membership within its _GracePeriod_?

-The user who does not extend their _GracePeriod_ membership, assume the risk of the membership being overwritten at any moment.
+The user who does not extend their _GracePeriod_ membership, assume the risk of their _Expired_ membership being overwritten.
 We expect, generally, that a user would not want to take that risk and would either extend their membership or withdraw their deposit.